 Access to your wireless access points should be limited to authorized devices and secured with strong encryption.
 If possible, switch to certificate-based authentication and isolate your guest or crew networks from critical vessel networks.
 Enable two-factor authentication for critical applications (e.g., Microsoft Remote Desktop), protect your data with disk encryption, and make sure encryption is enabled across your communication systems.

 9. Poor Password Practices

 Organizations, just like individuals, struggle with a high number of passwords and keeping them straight.
-According to a December 2019 study conducted by Hypr, 72% of individuals reuse passwords in their personal life while nearly half (49%) of employees simply change or add a digit or character to their password when updating their company password.
+According to a February 2020 Ponemon Institute research report, 54% of individuals reuse passwords across their personal accounts and 51% share passwords with colleagues to access business accounts.
 The lack of password management in the maritime industry is exasperated by the fact that many vessel systems are utilized by multiple crew members who share passwords.

 You can alleviate your password issues by deploying a password management system for your critical computers and devices on your OT network.
 You can require changing default passwords to strong ones, limit the number of incorrect password attempts before lockout, add multi-factor authentication, where possible, and change passwords (including any that are shared) on a regular basis.

 The Internet is inherently not a safe place.
 Without a solution that filters malware-infected web sites or blocks malicious traffic, your vessel network might be vulnerable to malware and phishing scams that can lead to network compromise and loss of critical data, as well as injury or loss of life, asset damage, or environmental impact.